 Editor's note: This article was originally published on September 21, 2022.
 It has since been updated.

 Women often bear the brunt of unpaid domestic labor in families, especially when they are stay-at-home parents.
-Mothers work an average of 14 hours per day, or 98 hours per week, to take care of their children, according to a poll.
+According to a study, mothers work an average of 14 hours per day, or 98 hours per week, to take care of their children, reported HuffPost.
 This is 2.5 times the labor one exerts at a full-time job.
 The study, which included 2,000 U.S. mothers with kids between the ages of 5 and 12, found that they typically began their days at 6:23 a.m. and concluded them at 8:31 p.m., with just 1.7 hours of free time in between.

 She then stopped the act and told him that she "was trying to show him what he's like everyday when he comes home from work."
 After the dad stopped speaking to the teen and told her she "mocked" and "invalidated" him, the teen had doubts.
 So she visited Reddit to see whether her decision to hold up a mirror to her father's acts was appropriate or if she had gone too far.
 She also wanted to learn if there were other, more effective ways to get out of this predicament.
 In this narrative, readers largely supported the daughter, recognizing that the father was in the wrong and that she was wholly justified in criticizing him.